saitaiky/notebook/docs/docs/cloud-computing/aws/management/cloudwatch.md

 ## Metrics for Aurora

+- `AuroraReplicaLag` metric to measure the lag in milliseconds between primary and reader instances.
+If the number of `AuroraReplicaLag` increases, the data stored in the reader instance will intermittently fall behind the data that's being written in the primary instance
-- `AuroraReplicaLagMaximum` - This metric captures the maximum amount of lag of **all types of Aurora Replicas**, regardless of the replication mechanism (e.g., standard Aurora replication or Aurora Binlog replication).
+- `AuroraReplicaLagMaximum` metric captures the maximum amount of lag of **all types of Aurora Replicas**, regardless of the replication mechanism (e.g., standard Aurora replication or Aurora Binlog replication).
-- `AuroraBinlogReplicaLag` - This metric captures the amount of time a replica DB cluster running on Aurora MySQL-Compatible Edition **lags behind the source DB cluster**.  (replica 慢過Aurora source DB 幾多) This metric is useful for monitoring replica lag between Aurora DB clusters that are replicating across different AWS Regions.
+- `AuroraBinlogReplicaLag` metric captures the amount of time a replica DB cluster running on Aurora MySQL-Compatible Edition **lags behind the source DB cluster**.  (replica 慢過Aurora source DB 幾多) This metric is useful for monitoring replica lag between Aurora DB clusters that are replicating across different AWS Regions.

 ## Metrics for RDS